Kennedy Company: Foundation (1963–1972)

 Kennedy Company was founded by Charles J. Kennedy (1920–1996).
 Before founding his company, Kennedy served as a major in the U.S. Air Force in World War II, setting up a VHF radio transmitter at the Burma Road that helped the Allies supply materiel to China in their efforts against Imperial Japan.
 After his service, Kennedy worked for Collins Radio in Cedar Rapids, Iowa, building navigational systems for the military; RCA in Camden, New Jersey, developing mainframe systems; and F. L. Mosley (later acquired by Hewlett-Packard) in Pasadena, California, designing plotters.
 In 1963, he founded Kennedy Company in Altadena, California, initially to supply magnetic tape drives that recorded data onto tape in one direction (so-called incremental recorders), before moving onto tape drives with more complex transports that could read and write in a random-access fashion.
 Manufacturing was originally done at the company's Altadena headquarters, but some time later they moved all fabrication to a separate facility in nearby Glendale.
 Research and development was also eventually moved out-of-state, to Atlanta, Georgia.
 They also had an office in Pasadena.

-One of Kennedy's first products, introduced in June 1963, was the Kennedy M201, an incremental recorder that could store up to 350,000 alphanumeric BCD characters onto standard 3M Scotch Quick-Load Cartridges.
+One of Kennedy's first products, introduced in June 1963, was the Kennedy M201, an incremental recorder that could store up to 350,000 alphanumeric BCD characters onto standard 3M Scotch Quick-Load Cartridges (which were 3M's compatible version of RCA's Sound Tape Cartridge, with the M201 using the cartridges for data instead).
 By 1969, Kennedy was offering tape drives plug-compatible with IBM's 7-track and 9-track tape systems.